Stochastic Thermodynamics for Autoregressive Generative Models: A Non-Markovian Perspective

+In Appendix~\ref{app:qwen3-fixed-text} (Figs.~\ref{fig:qwen3-fixed-text-distributions} and \ref{fig:qwen3-fixed-text-effects}), we repeat the experiment with the same five corpora but with a substantially larger evaluator, Qwen3-4B-Base (4.0 billion parameters).
+The block-level difference is then statistically significant for all five generators (largest $p = 0.045$, Table~\ref{tab:fixed-text-statistics2}; all five individual unadjusted tests are significant).
+By contrast, the token-level difference remains generator-dependent, with significant effects in both directions.
+This re-evaluation thus supports the GPT-2 results with improved statistical resolution.

-However, we do \emph{not} claim, on the basis of this experiment alone, that the entropy production can serve as a quantitative measure of causal structure beyond the above-mentioned consistency: the causal/non-causal classification is determined by the generation prompt rather than by a formally defined criterion, and the texts are produced by an LLM whose stylistic and structural biases may overlap with those of the model under test (GPT-2).
-We note that qualitatively similar trends are observed when the input texts are generated by different LLMs (see Appendix~\ref{app:gpt2-texts}).
-A more rigorous statistical assessment would require a formal, prompt-independent definition of causal ordering; constructing such a definition remains an important direction for future work.
+We do not claim, however, that these results establish $\sigma_{\mathrm{block}}/T$ as a general quantitative measure of causal structure.
+The causal/non-causal labels are defined by the generation prompt rather than by a formal criterion, and correlations between these labels and generator-specific stylistic features cannot be completely excluded.
+A more rigorous assessment would require a prompt-independent definition of causal ordering; constructing such a definition remains an important direction for future work.

 Finally, our ``causal'' and ``non-causal'' categories do not rigorously distinguish mere temporal ordering from genuine causal dependence --- a distinction that is inherently difficult even in principle~\cite{JamesBarnettCrutchfield2016}.
 Recent work has shown that LLMs in fact tend to confound these two relations~\cite{MilianiEtAl2025}.